Biochemistry as a "Practical" Subject

 The undertaking of experiments and analysis of resulting data is very important for biochemists.
 Therefore, a training in biochemistry develops practical-based skills and an appreciation of a range of scientific methods.

 Biochemists must learn how to complete experiments in accurate and reproducible ways and all biochemistry courses spend a significant amount of time developing these practical skills.
-During this course we will introduce you to this area of biochemistry and in weeks 2 and 3 we will describe some experiments that you can try yourself.
+During this course we will introduce you to this area of biochemistry and in each week we will describe some experiments that you can try yourself.
+The first of these experiments will be described in the next step, where you will be provided with a method that allows DNA to be extracted from fruit.

 Some biochemistry experiments look at how the three dimensional (3D) structure of molecules affects their function, which you can begin to explore in this Gallery of Molecules.
 This website has been developed for us by Dr Stephen Ashworth, a chemist from UEA.
 It allows you to look at the structures of some of the amazing molecules that are important for biological processes.
 In our Gallery we have posted structures of some molecules that will be referred to during this course.
 We will re-visit this web site in weeks 2 and 3 when we look at molecules that are relevant to topics discussed in those weeks.